BestReviews is reader-supported and may earn an affiliate commission. Details

 A few customers have noted that their Breville JE98XL Juice Fountain Plus lost power after several months.

 The high-efficiency Breville BJE430SIL juicer uses a cold extraction system to avoid heating up your fruits and vegetables.
-This can help retain their natural nutrients.
+This can help them retain their natural nutrients.
 You get a good amount of juice (70 ounces) and a glass jug for easy pouring.
 A froth separator keeps your juice clear.

 Some reviewers have found that the juicer does not extract all possible juice from the fruit pulp.